ZXS66/pypistats/README.md

 This is a chromium extension to help you find downloads amount for specific python packages.
-For more info visit: https://microsoftedge.microsoft.com/addons/xxxx (to be updated)
+For more info visit: [Microsoft Edge Addons](https://microsoftedge.microsoft.com/addons/detail/pypi-downloads-stats/dncpkpafbfaechcdhfhgoebfdfccogij)

 It is rely on https://pypistats.org/, which query Google Cloud BigQuery to get the data.